black-parrot/black-parrot/docs/interface_specification.md

 on the LCE Response network.
 Each of these networks is point-to-point ordered and input buffered.
 The LCEs and CCEs must also be input buffered to conform to the handshaking of the networks.

+Custom messages are also supported by the interface, and may their processing is dependent on the LCE and CCE implementations.
+Only destination, message type, address, data length, and data fields are required for custom messages.

 The LCE-CCE Interface is defined in [bp\_common\_me\_if.vh](../bp_common/src/include/bp_common_me_if.vh)

 ### LCE Request Network